SangResidata/Time-Series-Forecasting/README.md

 The exponential smoothing model applies exponentially decreasing weights to past observations, prioritizing more recent data.
 This method effectively smooths short-term fluctuations while capturing underlying trends and patterns in time series data.
 It is particularly useful for data with trends or seasonality.

+### 2. Machine Learning Models

+Machine learning models can capture the complex patterns in data that traditional models might miss.